ashudev81/Election_Analysis/README.md

 3. Prepare winner information.
 ![Winner Election result](election_3.png)
 ## Summary:
-with help of python we can quickly able to analyze large amount of data.
+with help of python we can quickly able to analyze large amount of data. we can able to find out the quick summary report as well as minimized the effort.
 ![Election summary results](election_summary.png)